Lo Lifes

-Lo Lifes are members of a Brooklyn-based subculture centered around Polo Ralph Lauren apparel and other fashion brands.
+Lo Lifes was a Brooklyn-based movement and street gang founded by a few young street Kids, devoted to the shoplifting and wearing of Polo Ralph Lauren apparel and other fashion brands.

 The movement was most prominent in the late 1980s and early 1990s.
 The group's motto is the "2LLs," which are "love and loyalty".

 History

 The Lo Lifes were founded in 1988 from two different groups of shoplifters in Brooklyn: Polo U.S.A. (from Brownsville) and Ralphie's Kids (from Crown Heights).
 The "Lo" in the group's name comes from the word "Polo" in Polo Ralph Lauren, and the group's signature style of dress, called "lo down", meant wearing Ralph Lauren from head to toe.
 The appeal of Ralph Lauren in particular to members of the group was the brand's preppy reputation.
-According to Howl, "the clothes were made for the upper-class preppy kids from Yale and Harvard, and you know some kids from the ghetto just took it, remixed it, and we made it our own".
+According to rapper Thirstin Howl III, "the clothes were made for the upper-class preppy kids from Yale and Harvard, and you know some kids from the ghetto just took it, remixed it, and we made it our own".

 In the late 2000s, Rack-Lo started hosting "Lo Goose on the Deuce" meetups for Lo Lifes on 42nd Street ("The Deuce").
 These events involved socializing, street fashion photography, attending movies, and rap music.

 Early on, much of the group's designer attire was "boosted", or shoplifted, using tactics such as "million-man rushes" to procure garments from department stores.
 In a 2015 interview, Rack-Lo estimated that seventy-five percent of early Lo Lifes participated in shoplifting while the remainder could afford the clothing from their more regular jobs.
 Sometimes clothing was "boosted" for resale, and sometimes members "racked", or shoplifted for personal use.
 Because of these practices, the group in its early history has been described as a gang.
 Over the years, the emphasis on shoplifting within the subculture has decreased, creating what has been described as a generational divide among members.
 Many new members can't relate to members who are now at the age of retirement, explaining to them their glory days of shoplifting.
 The disconnect has led many members to walk away.

 Although no longer as active, the Lo Life subculture has spread across the globe, with a presence in Europe, Australia, Brazil, and Japan.
 The current incarnation of "Lo Goose on the Deuce" and the annual Lo-Life barbecue both draw this international crowd.

 The original Lo-Life symbol was created by Rudy Lo, which is featured and used in much of Lo Life imagery.

 Many Lo Lifes claim that they built Ralph Lauren's street credibility; this is usually refuted by showing the timeline of Ralph's success since 1967, and the formation of the Lo Life group in 1988.
 Lo Lifes were able to adopt Ralph's iconic clothing and designs, but only after over 2 decades of commercial success.
 Rack Lo himself has sold Ralph's designs as a part of his jewelry line.